aws-samples/aws-iot-greengrass-component-gluoncv-people-counter/README.md

 aws greengrassv2 create-component-version --inline-recipe fileb://~/GreengrassCore/recipes/$component_name-$component_version.json
 ```

-## Part 3.
-Monitor output
+## FINISHED: Next steps

-The output of the inference should be visible on the `demo/topic` topic, which can easily be inspected on the MQTT Test Client on the AWS IoT Core Console.
+You have now created a Greengrass component to run Object Detection in your AWS Account.
+You can continue to deploy this component to your Greengrass Cores which will cause the predictions to be published on the configured MQTT Topic (e.g. `demo/topic`).
+These results can be inspected on the MQTT Test Client on the AWS IoT Core Console.
 The messages are also echoed to the log file for the component -- typically `/greengrass/v2/logs/com.example.count_people.log`

 ## Typical update cycle